awsbpfeiff/Systems-Manager-Labs/lab_17_hybridactivations.md

 1. Choose **Create activation**\.
 Systems Manager immediately returns the Activation Code and ID to the console\.

 - **Note:** It is important that you store the **Activation Code** off to the side (or in Parameter Store) for safe keeping.
 It will not be retrievable once you navigate away from the page and require you to recreate the Activation.
+Take note of the **Activation ID** so it is readily available when registering an instance.

    ![](./media/hybrid-activations-code.png)